SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 26 July, 2024 at 23:34:06
+# Last Refreshed - 27 July, 2024 at 23:33:57
 The Latest Activity was a Ride -

-<b>Beautiful sunshine</b>
+<b>Very gentle Saturday morning</b>

-which happened on 26 July, 2024 at 06:01:03
+which happened on 27 July, 2024 at 09:20:13

-Which is 0 years, 0 months, 0 days, 17 hours and 33 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 14 hours and 13 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/11983585176
+You can see it here https://www.strava.com/activities/11992756760

 ## Number of Rides
 How many rides have I done each year?